If you want to ask us for assistance with an issue, then how you do this depends on who you are.

 Please bear in mind that securing assistance will normally take upwards of 4 weeks so we ask that you contact us as soon as you can.
-It would be of assistance if you could look through our Business Plan and Strategic Litigation Policy as a preliminary to contacting us about a case.

 Equality Advisory and Support Service